 As the holder is made from a material impervious to most industrial solvents, you may use almost any cleaning solvent at hand (isopropyl alcohol is recommended).
-Cale recommends wearing cotton or latex gloves when replacing batteries in order to prevent fingerprints on the battery surfaces.
-It is also recommended to inspect the positive spring contact to establish that it has not been bent upwards to such an extent that the pushing force has been affected, even as it is made out of spring steel.
+Cale recommend you to wear cotton or latex gloves when replacing batteries in order to prevent fingerprints on the battery surfaces.
+It is also recommended to inspect the positive spring contact in order to establish that it has not been bent upwards to such an extent that the pushing force has been affected, even as it is made out of spring steel.